gouherdanish/gouherdanish.github.io/_posts/2024-09-29-docker-networks.md

   Try Docker Debug for seamless, persistent debugging tools in any container or image → docker debug nginx1 Learn more at https://docs.docker.com/go/debug-cli/
 ```

+**Communication between Containers - Using DNS**
+- Since the containers are in the same bridge network, they should be able to communicate using DNS.

 **List networks**
 ```